 Figure 3.
-PacketCable Security Interfaces with Key Management
+PacketCable Security Interfaces with Key-Management

-In the above diagram, each interface label looks like:
+In the above diagram, each interface label is of the form:

-If the key management protocol is missing, that means it is not needed for that interface.
+If the key management protocol is missing, it is not needed for that interface.
 PacketCable interfaces that do not require security are not shown on this diagram.

-The following abbreviations were used in the above diagram:
+The following abbreviations are used in the above diagram: